gesztesigabor/winkorblush/README.md

 Preprocessing can be run by executing `python preprocess.py` from the _analysis_ directory.
 Preprocessed data is saved in Apache Feather format to the _analysis/data_ folder (overwriting any previous data).
+The data file _analysis/data/samples.feather_ is also split into pieces _analysis/data/samples.feather.XXX_ to accomodate github file size limits.
+It is automatically merged by the analysis notebooks.

 ## Analysis